-- a.
-The OCOK PAL Care Coordinator will work with PAL staff to obtain the completed Service Authorization (Form 2054) and Referral Form (Form 5501) for any youth eligible for PAL services. - b.
+a.
+The OCOK PAL staff will complete a Service Authorization (Form 2054) and Referral Form (Form 5501) for any youth eligible for PAL services.

+- b.
 The OCOK PAL Care Coordinator will send an email to PAL Network Provider with Service Authorizations and Referral Forms for youth placed according to the Region in which they are placed. - c.
-The OCOK PAL Care Coordinator will notify the child's OCOK Care Coordinator that a Service Authorization and Referral Form for their youth have been sent to a PAL Contracted Provider. - d.
-The OCOK Care Coordinator will contact the Provider case manager notifying them that the Service Authorization and Referral Form has been sent to a PAL Contracted Provider. - e.
-The OCOK PAL Care Coordinator will review a monthly report provided by the PAL Contracted Provider by the 15th of the month and will send to the OCOK Data Department for documentation of the youth's progress and status of PAL Life Skills Training. - f.
+The PAL Network Provider will contact the Caregiver to initiate and schedule PAL classes/training. - d.
+The OCOK PAL Care Coordinator will review a monthly report provided by the PAL Contracted Provider by the 15th of the month and will send to the OCOK Data Department for documentation of the youth's progress and status of PAL Life Skills Training. - e.
 The Network Provider is responsible for ensuring the youth is scheduled for and attends all PAL classes, including the graduation.
-The Network Provider is responsible for ensuring maximum participation by the caregiver including completing the ACLSA and debriefing if the child had not previously completed with the PAL Contracted Provider. - g.
+The Network Provider is responsible for ensuring maximum participation by the caregiver including completing the ACLSA and debriefing if the child had not previously completed with the PAL Contracted Provider. - f.
 The Network Provider is responsible for ensuring the youth has transportation to and from the PAL classes/training.